Offer Mindset

 You sell unique solutions to your clients’ problems that cannot be found elsewhere.

-When people have a problem and they perceive YOU as the only one who can solve it, they will pay.
+When people have a problem and perceive YOU as the only one who can solve it, they will pay.

 This is because they: